 The Zoning Ordinance encourages parking lots to be located at the back of buildings and specifically requires parking lots to be set back at least 40 feet from the property line on Pacific Coast Highway and Del Prado.
-If groundlevel uses are not situated along the street frontage in front of a parking lot, the setback area should be improved with landscaping and usable open space per these design guidelines.
+If front of a parking lot, the setback area should be improved with landscaping and usable open space per these design guidelines.
 On other street frontages, parking lots should be subject to the same setbacks as buildings.
 Parking lots should be screened from all street frontages by solid walls at least three feet in height, and the street side of the walls should be planted with trees and shrubs to create a softer and friendlier edge.
 The balance of a setback area should be improved as discussed above.